ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 232. Create a whimsical footer for your email signature.

-233. Name your feelings using HTTP status code.
+233. Name your feelings using HTTP status codes.

 234. Build a GitHub repo titled _Museum of Abandoned Side Projects_.